atomix/atomix.github.io/copycat/docs/getting-started.md

 </dependency>
 ```

-To use the Raft client library, add the `copycat-client` jar to your classpath:
+To use the Copycat client library, add the `copycat-client` jar to your classpath:

 ```
 <dependency>